stefanorueda/slush-frontend/README.md

-# 🧾 Slush Bill Split – Take-Home Project by Stefano Rueda
+# 🧾 Slush Bill Split

 ## 🌟 Overview
 This is a take-home project for Slush to build a simple, clean interface for manually splitting a bill between participants.
 The project includes: